 After attaining fellowship of the Royal College of Radiologists and completing his training he moved to Dublin in 2004 to undertake an MD at Trinity College.
 This was followed by a clinical fellowship at the University of Dresden, Germany.

-Appointed a Consultant in October 2008 he works at St James’s (where he is clinical lead) and St. Luke’s Hospital but provides radiation oncology input to the St Vincent’s Sarcoma Multidisciplinary Meeting.
+Appointed a Consultant in October 2008 he works at St James’s and St. Luke’s Hospital but provides radiation oncology input to and chairs the St Vincent’s Sarcoma Multidisciplinary Meeting.

 He is a member of the British Sarcoma Group (BSG) and the Connective Tissue Oncology Society (CTOS).